Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 Make a list of your competitors and find their affiliate programs on Google.

-You can create an Excel spreadsheet to keep track of their affiliate network of choice, commission payouts, incentive or bonuses, cost-per-action, and cost-per-lead.
+You can create an Excel spreadsheet to keep track of their affiliate network of choice, commission payouts, incentives or bonuses, cost-per-action, and cost-per-lead.

 You can even join their affiliate program to see what kind of emails, incentives, and bonuses they’re offering their affiliates.